- Akron Central Schools

 LICE PROTOCOL AND PROCEDURE:

 Akron CSD is committed to providing a healthy environment for all students and employees.
 ACS protocol for lice management in our schools is guided by current recommendations from the Centers for Disease Control and Prevention (CDC), American Academy of Pediatrics (AAP), Harvard School of Public Health, and the National Association for School Nurses (NASN).
 It is the position of these organizations that the management of Pediculosis (infestation by head lice) should not disrupt the educational process and no disease is associated with head lice.
-Using these recommendations, ACS has established the following guidelines:

 FACTS ABOUT HEAD LICE